buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 The :class:`Darcs` build step performs a
 `Darcs <http://darcs.net/>`_ checkout or update.

-Like :ref:`SVN`, this step can either be configured to always check out a specific tree, or set up to pull from a particular branch that gets specified separately for each build.
+Like :ref:`Step-SVN-Old`, this step can either be configured to always check out a specific tree, or set up to pull from a particular branch that gets specified separately for each build.
 Also like SVN, the repository URL given to Darcs is created by concatenating a